Brewery – Blank Slate

 Craft Beer drinkers love IPAs, but that doesn’t mean that the same old, same old IPA will cut it anymore – we require things to keep our palates guessing, things new, refreshing, clever, and tasty, always tasty.
 The Lesser Path is those things and then more.

-Blank Slate is known for taking traditional styles, and putting their own spin on them, and The Lesser Path is no exception to that.
+Blank Slate is known for taking traditional styles and putting its own spin on them, and The Lesser Path is no exception to that.
 It would be the Blank Slate that we all know and love if Scott LaFollette made “just another” IPA.

-The brewery made a lot of warm weather drinkers pretty happy when they released the cans of this delicous brew in March of 2017.
+The brewery made a lot of warm-weather drinkers pretty happy when they released the cans of this delicious brew in March of 2017.

 My Thoughts On Blank Slate The Lesser Path

-Aromas of grassy malt play side by side with citrus fruit and pine smells.
+Aromas of grassy malt play side by side with citrus fruit and pine smell.
 I could dig my nose into the glass and just live there.

-The beer is light and refreshing, while still being full flavored, a slight orange note sits on top of tropical fruit and a big malty sweet, wheaty backbone.
+The beer is light and refreshing, while still being full-flavored, a slight orange note sits on top of tropical fruit and a big malty sweet, wheaty backbone.
 This beer suspends what you’re supposed to think of when you think of IPA to instead just be what you want it to be.
-Delicous.
+Delicious.